PeridexisErrant/DF-Walkthrough/chapters/chap03-recap-home.rst

 them later some time.

 Oh, you may get various windows pop up from the visiting trade liaison.
-Just space back out of them for now.
+Just :kbd:`Esc` back out of them for now.

 Back to the eating place thing!
 ===============================
-By now you should have the dining room furniture set up, so it’s time to let the dwarfs know it’s the official dining room of the fortress.
+By now you should have the dining room furniture set up, so it’s time to let the dwarves know it’s the official dining room of the fortress.
 We do that in much the same way we set up bedrooms:

-* Hit “q” and move the cursor over any one of the tables (and for good fun, move it over a chair and and read what sort of rooms chairs set up).
+* Hit :kbd:`q` and move the cursor over any one of the tables (and for good fun, move it over a chair and and read what sort of rooms chairs set up).
-* When over a table, hit “r”, and again you should see a flashing blue box which doesn’t quite fill the room.
+* When over a table, hit :kbd:`r`, and again you should see a flashing blue box which doesn’t quite fill the room.
-* Use “alt”+”down arrow” to expand the room to fill the dining room space.
+* Use :kbd:`-` to expand the room to fill the dining room space.
-* Hit “enter”.
+* Hit :kbd:`Enter`.
-* Now hit “h” to turn the dining room into a meeting hall as well.
+* Now hit :kbd:`h` to turn the dining room into a meeting hall as well.
-  You’ll see the (N) gets turned into a (Y) on the menu.
+  The :guilabel:`(N)` on the menu will become a :guilabel:`(Y)`.
-* “Space” back out to resume the game.
-All tables and chairs and the entire space will now be used.
+* :kbd:`Esc` back out to resume the game.
+All tables and chairs in the entire space will now be used.

 Well done!
 A dining room and meeting hall is now set up!
-Without a meeting space immigrant dwarfs get confused and don’t know where to go when they arrive, milling about at the edge of the map.
-A meeting space seems to send out invisible mind-control rays and any newly-arrived dwarfs will immediately home in on it and into your fortress.
+Without a meeting space immigrant dwarves get confused and don’t know where to go when they arrive, milling about at the edge of the map.
+A meeting space seems to send out invisible mind-control rays and any newly-arrived dwarves will immediately home in on it and into your fortress.
 Handy!

 For amusement, go back up stairs and find the wagon we arrived with.
-I bet you it has a few dwarfs hanging around it.
+I bet you it has a few dwarves hanging around it.
 Know why?
 Because by default your wagon is your first meeting area!

+If you press :kbd:`F1`, the map will move to the wagon - because it's also your first hotkey location.
+The :kbd:`H` hotkeys menu allows you to scroll through the hotkeys, name each of them, and set one to zoom to your current location - which saves time once you spread out vertically.
+Try setting :kbd:`F2` to zoom to our big underground rooms now.

-But the wagon is outside and a long way from the fort and we’d much prefer our dwarfs to be safe and sound within our walls.
+But the wagon is outside and a long way from the fort and we’d much prefer our dwarves to be safe and sound within our walls.
 We should probably remove that temptation to stand outside and get killed by carp, elephants, monkeys, unicorns, skeletal whales, zombies, giant eagles, deer, goblins, etc, so lets remove the wagon.
-Hit “q” and move the X over to the wagon, then hit “x” and the wagon will be “slated for removal”.
-This should free up a few logs (which the wagon is made up) and will prompt any lazy, slacker dwarfs to head back inside!
+Hit :kbd:`q` and move the X over to the wagon, then hit :kbd:`x` and the wagon will be :guilabel:`Slated for removal`.
+This should free up a three logs (which the wagon is made up) and will prompt any lazy, slacker dwarves to head back inside!

 Everyone gets their own room!
 =============================
-Dwarfs love to have their own room, much preferring it to sharing a barracks (which they will do  by default otherwise), and conveniently we have set up a number of little rooms.
+Dwarves love to have their own room, much preferring it to sharing a dormitory (which they will do  by default otherwise), and conveniently we have set up a number of little rooms.
 Lets declare that they're bedrooms, so our dwarves will come and claim one:

-* Go to your empty bedrooms, hit “q”.
+* Go to your empty bedrooms, hit :kbd:`q`.
 * Chose a bedroom, moving the X over a bed until it’s flashing.
-* Hit “r”.
+* Hit :kbd:`r`.
 The blue selection area probably fills the room.
-* Hit “enter”.
+* Hit :kbd:`Enter`.

 You can assign the bedroom to a specific dwarf, but unless you want to play favorites there's no need - if a dwarf wants a nap and doesn't